madjar/europython2013/slides.rst

    That's it.

    Pyramid is really customizatible.
-If one day, you need something that doesn't fit the django way, think about this, and come back to find the pointers that are here.
+If one day, you need something that doesn't fit the django way, think about this.

 ----